MTKSHU/joint-kg-recommender/README.md

 For KG representation, the files should under the path: '/PATH_TO_DATASET_FOLDER/DATASET_NAME/kg/'.
 The required files contain: **train.dat**, **e_map.dat** and **r_map.dat**.
 Similarly, each line in train.dat is a triple: 'head_entity_id tail_entity_id relation_id' separated by '\t', e_map and r_map specify the mapped entity_id to original entity.
 The evaluation files would be specified by flag '-kg_test_files', where multiple eval files separated by ':'.
 Note that the first eval file is used for validation.

-The joint model requires all of the above files and **i2kg_map.tsv**, where each line of it denotes the original item id to the original entity.
+The joint model requires all of the above files and **i2kg_map.tsv**, where each line consist of original item id, entity title, and original entity uri separated by tab.

 For example, we run our KTUP by: